Azure/AzureAD-App-Docs/articles/en-us/zscalerthree/sso_configure.md

 	![Single Sign-On](./media/ic800209.png "Single Sign-On")

 	a.
-Paste the **Login URL** : %metadata:singleSignOnServiceUrl% value, which you have copied from the Azure portal into the **URL of the SAML Portal to which users are sent for authentication** textbox.
+Paste the **Login URL** value, which you have copied from the Azure portal into the **URL of the SAML Portal to which users are sent for authentication** textbox.

 	b.
 In the **Attribute containing Login Name** textbox, type **NameID**.